Professional Tennis Association

 The fiscal year of USPTA shall be from January 1 to December 31 or at a different period if so determined by the Executive Committee.

-Members or divisions of USPTA proposing to hold tournaments or exhibitions are required to obtain a sanction from USPTA if spectators are to be charged an admission fee.
-Sanction applications may be obtained from the Tournament Committee.
+Members or Divisions of USPTA proposing to hold tournaments or exhibitions are required to obtain a sanction from USPTA if spectators are to be charged an admission fee.
+Sanction applications may be obtained from the World Headquarters.

 Article XII — Television and other rights